dispatchrun/timecraft/README.md

-instrumentation, the separation of concerns offered by the low-level recording capability provides a much more powerful model where extracting context from the record does not require modification of the application code, and can happen afte the fact on records of past executions.
+instrumentation, the separation of concerns offered by the low-level recording capability provides a much more powerful model where extracting context from the record does not require modification of the application code, and can happen after the fact on records of past executions.

 Because the capture happens on the critical path of the guest application, it must be fast.
 The write path of the time machine must be optimized to have the